Rairye/variant_lists/README.md

 The license of unicode data (including the above unicode confusables list) can be found at https://www.unicode.org/license.txt

-The terms of use thereof can be found at https://www.unicode.org/copyright.html
+The copyright information thereof can be found at https://www.unicode.org/copyright.html